InternetHealthReport/gsoc/contributor-guidance.md

 Source communities.
 However, experience in coding and/or experience with networking data analysis is welcome.

 You should prepare your working environment and start learning the components or datasets that you plan on working on before the start date.
-Feel free to ask questions via github issues, at ihr-admin@iij-ii.co.jp, or [on slack](https://join.slack.com/t/internethealthreport/shared_invite/zt-15oqq0cwm-J5dbrY_qzgZ9sMIMTPqMWw).
+Feel free to ask questions via github issues, at admin@ihr.live, or [on slack](https://join.slack.com/t/internethealthreport/shared_invite/zt-15oqq0cwm-J5dbrY_qzgZ9sMIMTPqMWw).
 The timeline from Google reserves a lot of time for bonding periods; use that time wisely.
 Good communication is key.
 You should plan to communicate with your mentor frequently, and formally report progress and plans weekly.